tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 is similar to the process that children undergo when learning their native language.
 You can do it no matter how old you are.

-We're not babies, we're smarter and we can learn faster.
+We're not babies, we're smarter, and we can learn faster.
 The process of acquiring a language through immersion can be replicated by any adult with the help of technology.
 Immersion is the absolute most important component of the entire process.